 Pachyphytum 'Captain Jessop'

-Pachyphytum 'Captain Jessop' is an evergreen, perennial, succulent plant with descending or hanging stems.
+Pachyphytum 'Captain Jessop' is a succulent perennial with descending or hanging stems.
 The leaves are arranged in rosettes.
-They are dark green to violet-red, up to 4 inches (10 cm) long and arranged in rosettes.
+They are dark green to violet-red and up to 4 inches (10 cm) long.
 The flowers have red-orange petals surrounded by fleshy, greenish-white sepals.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).